jonepatr/genea_visualizer/README.md

 The `-d` flag can also be passed in order to run the server in the background.
 Logs can then be accessed by running `docker-compose logs -f`.
 Additionally it's possible to rebuild just the worker or api containers with minimal distruption in the running server by running for example `docker-compose up -d --no-deps --scale worker=2 --build worker`.
 This will rebuild the worker container and stop the old ones and start 2 new ones.

+# Use the visualization server

 The server is http based and works by uploading a bvh file.
 You will then recieve a "job id" which you can poll in order to see the progress of your rendering.
 When it is finished you will receive a URL to a video file that you can download.
 Below are some examples using `curl` and at the bottom of the page (and in the file `example.py`) is a full python example of how this can be used.

 Since the server is avialable publicly online, we have a simple authentication system, so just pass in the token `j7HgTkwt24yKWfHPpFG3eoydJK6syAsz` with each request.

+For simple usage example, you can see a full python (3.7) script in `example.py`.

+Otherwise, you can follow the detailed instructions on how to use the visualization server provided below.

 ```curl -XPOST -H "Authorization:Bearer j7HgTkwt24yKWfHPpFG3eoydJK6syAsz" -F "file=@/path/to/bvh/file.bvh" http://SERVER_URL/render```
 will return a URI to the current job `/jobid/[JOB_ID]`.